rsksmart/ri-aggregation/docs/deployment.md

 In an existing deployment, the genesis block already exists therefore we just need to connect the server to the database.

-To environment variables from the `env profile` needs to match with the genesis root hash from the current database.
+The environment variables from the `env profile` needs to match with the genesis root hash from the current database.

 ### Contracts